 A heavy website (uploading too large images) and poor performing servers will slow down your site, taking ages to open a page or image blog post.
 That’s why we continuously keep stressing out about the importance of investing into a good hosting provider, and to be proactive with resizing and optimizing each image, before posting it on your site.

 Fourthly, it’s a lot easier to add rich snippets in WordPress, than it is in Squarespace, which are basically that snippet of information (rating, reviews, pricing, etc) that you often see under a search result in Google.
 It offers additional data to the search engine and your visitors, about your website, and can bump your ranking.
 Rich snippets can be added manually or with the help of a plugin.
-Check out this tutorial by WPBeginner on adding rich snippets in WordPress.
+Check out this tutorial on adding rich snippets in WordPress.

 Additionally, know that our team constantly puts together educational guides and resources, to help you learn and elevate your business through your website and SEO.